jjsyucsd/cse15l-lab-reports/LabReport3.md

 ./911report/chapter-5.txt:                middle-class family headed by his father, an attorney.
 After graduating from Cairo jake@Jakes-MacBook-Pro technical %
 ```
+Explanation: This command recursively searches for the term "middle-class" in all files within the `./technical` directory and its subdirectories.
+This is useful for finding specific terms across a large set of documents, such as a volume of research papers.
+It allows for quick location of relevant information without the tedium of manually searching through every single file, which saves time when dealing with large datasets.

 * Example 2: In this example, we use `grep -r` to search all files within the `./technical` for email addresses by matching the pattern `"@."`.